jtregenza/jtregenza.github.io/_work/diagram-editor.md

 One of the constraints of this project was keeping User Research and Testing within WorkingMouse until Codebots reached Beta launch.
 I would call upon developers predominately to further understand how they would draw up models that we would be improving on with the Diagram Editor.

+To keep our terminology consistent across marketing and development we kept the personas of Captains, Creators & Builders.
+Captians was the grouping for more managerial types where as Creators and Builders were for Designers and Developers respectively.
+Whilst other sections of the Codebots Platform would be crucial for Captains, the Diagram Editor was primarily for Creators and Builders (Each getting a respective diagram).

 The developers used the program, Eclipse where they could build a schematic and a view model.
 These where built out of objects that would be defined by a parent model that defined the rules.
 As there was few documents that went into the these rules (aside from abstracts defined in Codebots's founders thesis) I need to sift through the graphic and eclipse modelling frameworks in order ot understand.

 Between reading through raw code and sketching out potential flows, I would interview and observe developers in how they used eclipse, what were the boons and what were the missteps.